-When it comes to market research there are plenty of methods at your disposal that can provide insights into your customer base or the audience you wish to reach.
+When it comes to market research methods there are plenty at your disposal that can provide insights into your customer base or the audience you wish to reach.
 Market research is a crucial component of any marketing strategy, whether you’re looking to increase market share, inform new products and services or reach new audiences.
 However, how you go about your market research studies will depend on your goals, timeline, budget and the type of results you hope to achieve.

 From surveys to focus groups, there are a number of ways to gather information that will help you better understand your audience’s needs and motivations.
-Here are some of the most popular marketing research methods you should know and try:
+Here are some of the most popular market research methods you should know and try:

-Surveys are one of the most common forms of market research as they allow marketers to more quickly obtain data on their target audience.
+Surveys are one of the most common market research methods as they allow marketers to more quickly obtain data on their target audience.
 They can provide insight into attitudes, behaviors, and opinions specific to your brand or a competitor’s products or services.
 Some of the most common types of surveys used for market research include:

 Online surveys: Online surveys allow individuals to complete a questionnaire at their convenience (typically with anonymity).
 These surveys are relatively easy to set up and administer, making them ideal for market research purposes.